Essendon Football Club: Post-investigation (2017–2022)

 Following the end of the 2019 season, assistant coach Ben Rutten was announced as John Worsfold's successor as senior coach, effective at the end of the 2020 AFL season.
 Rutten effectively shared co-coaching duties with Worsfold during the 2020 season.

 2020 was a particularly disappointing year for the club.
 The Bombers failed to make the finals, finishing thirteenth on the AFL ladder with just six wins and a draw from 17 games.
 Conor McKenna became the first AFL player to test positive to COVID-19 during the pandemic.
+A number of players also left the club at the end of the 2020 season, including Joe Daniher, Conor McKenna, Adam Saad and Orazio Fantasia.
+This also marked 20 years since their last premiership win, a new record for the club's longest premiership drought, with the previous record of 19 years from 1965–1984 being dethroned.

-With Rutten solely at the helm in 2021, Essendon improved significantly from the previous year and returned to the finals, finishing eighth on the ladder with 11 wins and 11 losses, and despite having beaten the Western Bulldogs towards the end of the regular season, the Bombers would lose to the same team by 49 points in the first elimination final.
+With Rutten solely at the helm in 2021, Essendon improved significantly from the previous year and returned to the finals, finishing eighth on the ladder with 11 wins and 11 losses; and, despite having beaten the Western Bulldogs towards the end of the regular season, the Bombers would lose to the same team by 49 points in the first elimination final.

-2022 was the clubs 150th anniversary, and hopes were high, with some even predicting Essendon to break their 21 year premiership drought.
-However, these predictions proved drastically wrong as the Bombers went on to finish 15th, winning only 7 games with a percentage of 83.2%.
+Season 2022 was the club's 150th anniversary.
+Hopes were high, with some even predicting Essendon to break their 21-year premiership drought.
+However, these predictions proved drastically wrong, as the Bombers went on to finish 15th, winning only 7 games with a percentage of 83.2%.
 This poor performance placed Rutten's position under scrutiny, and after a late attempt to lure former Hawthorn coach Alastair Clarkson failed, Rutten was unceremoniously sacked.
 He was replaced by former AFL General Manager of Football and North Melbourne coach Brad Scott.
 As a result of the 2022 season's turmoil, board members such as former CEO Xavier Campbell, former president Paul Brasher, former player Simon Madden, and Peter Allen left their roles.
-Campbell was replaced by Andrew Thorburn, who was resigned after only one day in the role due to his involvement with the conservative City on the Hill Church Movement.
+Campbell was replaced by Andrew Thorburn, who was pressured into resignation after only one day in the role due to his simultaneous position as a board member of the conservative City on the Hill Church Movement—whose controversial teachings conflicted with Essendon's progressive values—was made public.
+Craig Vozzo replaced Thorburn in November 2022.

+Anthony McDonald-Tipungwuti, Devon Smith and Michael Hurley announced their retirements at the end of the 2022 season; however, Tipungwuti revoked the announcement on 10 November 2022.
+Tipungwuti again announced his retirement at the end of the 2023 after playing only two further games at senior level.